jasonamoore/spid/README.txt

   You may provide a path to your login file, or by default SPID will look for a file named "tokens.txt".

+RUNNING
+- You can run the prebuilt JAR file using this command: java -jar spid.jar <token-filepath(optional)>
+- Or you can use the makefile to compile and run the demo: make compile make demo
+  (Note: you can modify the makefile to run with arguments)

 DOCUMENTATION
 - The Spotify Playlist Iterator Demo demonstrates the Iterator design pattern using playlists is an iterable data structure.